tlclay/TB-FAQ/README.md

 ### 2. Contact Fear in IRC or on the forum to become part of the FAQ Org here on GitHub

-Find me wherever is most accessable to you.
+Find me wherever is most accessible to you.
 I'm online at least daily so I'll catch your message quickly enough.
 On here, my username is 'Novaras'.

 ### 3. Read up on GitHub workflow